Finite and infinitesimal flexibility of semidiscrete surfaces: Flexibility of -ribbon surfaces

-\begin{theorem} Consider an $n$-ribbon surface satisfying the genericity condition: $\dot f_i$, $\Delta f_{i-1}$, and $\Delta f_{i}$ are not coplanar at any admissible point $t_0$ and integer $i$.
-Then this surface is infinitesimally flexible if and only if any 3-ribbon surface contained in the surface is infinitesimally flexible. \end{theorem}
+\begin{theorem} Let $n\ge 4$.
+Consider a strongly generic $n$-ribbon surface $f$ in the space $C^{1,2,2,\ldots,2,1}_0([a,b],\r^3)$.
+Then $f$ is infinitesimally flexible $($and has one degree of infinitesimal flexibility$)$ if and only if every 3-ribbon surface contained in the surface is infinitesimally flexible. \end{theorem}

-\begin{proof} The proof is straightforward.
-All the conditions for infinitesimal flexion are exactly the conditions for 3-ribbon surfaces of Theorem~\ref{inf}. \end{proof}
+\begin{proof} Let $f$ be infinitesimally flexible.
+Therefore, there exists an infinitesimal flexion $\Dd f$ that is isometrically nontrivial.
+Therefore, by Proposition~\ref{iso-strong-iso}$($i$)$ the flexion $\Dd f$ is strongly isometrically nontrivial.
+Hence all its 3-ribbon surfaces are isometrically nontrivially flexible.

+Suppose now that all 3-ribbon subsurfaces in a strongly generic surface $f$ are infinitesimally flexible.
+We prove that all $k$-ribbon surfaces are infinitesimally flexible for $k=3,4,\ldots,n$ by induction in $k$.